ymniquet/eQuimageLab/docs/source/composite.rst

    lRGB_lightness
    sRGB_lightness

-A native or composite channel of an :py:class:`Image <equimagelab.equimage.image.Image>` object can be updated with the method:
+A native or composite channel of an :py:class:`Image <equimage.image.Image>` object can be updated with the method:

-.. currentmodule:: equimagelab.equimage.image_colorspaces.MixinImage
+.. currentmodule:: equimage.image_colorspaces.MixinImage

 .. autosummary::